Dinner in 45 Minutes

 THURSDAY: Half-Pint Club -- kids' cooking class at Whole Foods Market, Falls Church.
 Free.
 Pre-registration required.
 11 a.m.
 7511 Leesburg Pike.
 Call 703-448-1600.

 SATURDAY: Asian festival featuring cultural performances, music and food tastings of specialty dishes from 25 local restaurants.
 Sponsored by the Thai Tennis Organization in America.
 Free admission.
 10 a.m.-9 p.m.
 Lake Newport Tennis Facility, 11452 Baron Cameron Ave., Reston.
 Call 703-589-4144 or see www.asianfestivaldc.com.

 SUNDAY: Dupont Circle Summer Market Tour -- hands-on cooking class and tour with Bonnie Moore at Sur La Table. $85.
 8:30 a.m.-4 p.m.
 1101 S. Joyce St., Arlington.
 Call 703-414-3580.

 MONDAY: Slow Food DC Farm dinner. $50 for nonmembers includes tax and tip.
 6:30 p.m.
 Tower Oaks Lodge, 2 Preserve Pkwy., Rockville.
 Call 301-294-0200.

 -- Terri Sapienza

-PLEASE NOTE: Send notices to: To Do, Food, The Washington Post, 1150 15th St. NW, Washington, D.C.
+PLEASE NOTE: Send notices -- including organization name, date, cost, time, address and phone number -- to: To Do, Food, The Washington Post, 1150 15th St. NW, Washington, D.C.
 20071 or email@example.com.
-Submissions must be received at least 14 days before publication date.
+Submissions must be received at least 14 days before publication.